 The first box comes with a scoop (to make portioning easier) and a “puptainer,” which is a suction-sealed bamboo-crafted container for storage of fresh food while in the fridge.
 The puptainer is dishwasher safe and makes it easier to keep your dog’s food in the fridge, right next to yours.

 If you’ve ordered UnKibble, your first box will also include a personalized scoop, which you can use for accurate portioning.
 If you’ve placed an order for 2 dogs or if you have a large dog, you may receive several boxes, depending on how Spot & Tango decides to pack everything.
-Spot and Tango's food is delivered in a cardboard box

 Both companies care about their environmental paw print, but Ollie shows more initiative through its store drop-off program for the Baked Bites bags.
 Overall, both Spot & Tango and Ollie work hard to make most of the packaging materials recyclable, but I think there’s more work to be done.

-Winner: Spot & Tango
+Pricing: Spot & Tango Is More Budget-Friendly

 Adding Spot & Tango treats will cost you between $12 and $16 per bag (each bag weighs between 2.5 and 3 oz), but if you stick to just fresh food or use the fresh food in combination with regular dry foods, Spot & Tango remains more affordable than Ollie.

-Features Comparison: Spot & Tango vs. Ollie
+Spot & Tango vs. Ollie – Quick Overview

 Spot & Tango